In honour of the late Dr. Poulsen, who was an incredible researcher, collaborator and friend to all of us at emka.

-Dr. Poulsen works in the Neurosurgery Department, in the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo.
-Their research focuses on the post-traumatic epilepsy and potential induced seizures.
-They are looking at the progression of seizure onset in relation to identifying blood biomarkers.
+Dr. Poulsen worked in the Neurosurgery Department, in the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo.
+His research focus was the post-traumatic epilepsy and potential induced seizures.
+His lab was looking at the progression of seizure onset in relation to identifying blood biomarkers.

 A: Traumatic Brain Injury research is currently on the rise.

 A: We are focusing on identifying biomarkers of injury severity and seizure susceptibility, to help in the clinic for early treatment options for patients.

 A: EEG, activity, and video are recorded with rodentPACK, a wireless telemetry system from emka TECHNOLOGIES.